skooner-k8s/skooner/README.md

 # Skooner - Kubernetes Dashboard

-Skooner is a sandbox project of the [Cloud Native Computing Foundation](https://www.cncf.io/sandbox-projects).

-__(FYI: we are changing our name from "k8dash" to "Skooner"!
-Please bear with us as we transition all of our documentation and codebase to reflect this name change.)__
+__We are changing our name from k8dash to Skooner!
+Please bear with us as we update our documentation and codebase to reflect this change.
+If you previously installed k8dash, you will need to uninstall it from your cluster and install Skooner instead.
+For most cases this can be done by running the following `kubectl delete deployment,service k8dash`__

 Skooner is the easiest way to manage your Kubernetes cluster.
+Skooner is now a sandbox project of the [Cloud Native Computing Foundation](https://www.cncf.io/sandbox-projects)!

 * **Full cluster management**: Namespaces, Nodes, Pods, Replica Sets, Deployments, Storage, RBAC and more
 * **Blazing fast and Always Live**: no need to refresh pages to see the latest cluster status